Hello Friends of Scottsdale,

-I am honored to lead Scottsdale as Mayor.
-Thank you for supporting our vision of a city where the citizens are heard, where development is done responsibly and where families can thrive.
-I will work every day to make Scottsdale a better city for you and your family.
+I am honored to lead as the Twelfth Mayor of Scottsdale.
+Thank you for supporting our vision of a city where the citizens are heard, where development is done responsibly and where businesses, education, innovation, healthcare and families can thrive.
+I will work every day to make Scottsdale a better city for you.

 If we remain true to our values, we will ensure this great city remains a place of fellowship and opportunity.
 I look forward to fulfilling that commitment everyday.